amrutprabhu/amrutprabhu.github.io/data/blog/2022/what-are-virtual-threads-in-java.md

 When a piece of code is running in a thread, the kernel thread is captured during the entire execution of the thread.
 If another thread wants to execute its code, it needs to capture a kernel thread to do its execution.

-This means, if you have more platform threads concurrently running than kernel threads, the performance would degrade as the threads will compete for the kernel-level threads and a lot of the time would be spent either waiting or for thread context switching.
+This means, if you have more platform threads concurrently running than kernel threads, the performance would degrade as the threads would compete for the kernel-level threads and a lot of the time would be spent either waiting or for thread context switching.

 Hence for optimal performance, the number of concurrently running threads should be limited to the number of kernel-level threads.
-These platform-level threads are scheduled by the OS scheduler and scheduling depends on the underlying OS.
+These platform-level threads are scheduled by the OS scheduler and the scheduling algorithm depends on the underlying OS.

-Let’s look at what Virtual threads bring into the Java ecosystem.
+Let’s look at what Virtual threads bring to the Java ecosystem.

 ## What are Virtual Threads?

 Virtual threads are lightweight threads that are not the same as platform threads.
 They are not expensive to create and must not be pooled.
-You can create as many threads as you want but avoid reusing them.
+You can create as many threads as you want and avoid reusing them.

 You can compare Virtual threads as Java’s equivalent to Goroutines in Golang.
 You can start using them by using the `--enable-preview` flag during compilation and running an application.

 Virtual threads help to improve throughput when you have a large number of tasks that are not CPU bound.
 I/O-intensive tasks are the primary ones that benefit from Virtual Threads.
-These tasks include things such as reading from Queues, Waiting for incoming web requests, Database queries, etc.
+These tasks include things such as reading from queues, waiting for incoming web requests, database queries, etc.

 ## How Virtual Threads Work